Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_pipelines_with_snowpark_pandas/data_engineering_pipelines_with_snowpark_pandas.md

 During this step you will verify that the [Snowflake Sample TPC-H dataset](https://docs.snowflake.com/en/user-guide/sample-data-tpch) is available in your account, and if not add the share.

-### Verify that the Snowflake Sample TPC-H Dataset Is Available
+### Verify That The Snowflake Sample TPC-H Dataset Is Available

 1. Log into [Snowsight](https://docs.snowflake.com/en/user-guide/ui-snowsight.html#) for your account
 2. Navigate to **Databases**